dsp-jetpack/JetPack/doc/deployment_guide.md

 ```

-Acme.properties Example for 14G stamp (Power Edge R640 servers)
+Acme.properties example for 14G stamp (Power Edge R640 servers)

-Each server for Ceph Nodes had total of 8 disks [slot 0 to 7]
+Each server for ceph nodes had total of 8 disks [slot 0 to 7]

-Ceph-Storage nodes: disks in last 2 slots are RAID-1 and used for OS installation (root disk) which are HDD disks Remaining 6 all are SSD disks are for 5 OSDs  + 1 journal.
+Ceph storage nodes: disks in last two slots are RAID-1 and used for OS installation (root disk) which are HDD disks Remaining six all are SSD disks are for five OSDs  + one journal.

 The name should follow as below in acme.properties for this scenario:

 ![](media/f1d1371b0eeec6aba4332cd940d9119f.png)

-Also in the assign_role.py, small tweak was done by changing ssd as media_type_filter instead of hdd.
+Also in the assign_role.py, small tweak was done by changing SSD as media_type_filter instead of HDD.
 This is required since we are using all SSDs disk for Ceph OSDs.

 <a href="https://github.com/dsp-jetpack/JetPack/blob/master/src/pilot/assign_role.py#L517" target="_blank">https://github.com/dsp-jetpack/JetPack/blob/master/src/pilot/assign_role.py#L517</a>

-### Sample xSP.ini File
+### Sample xSP.ini file

 ```yaml
 # Copyright (c) 2015-2018 Dell Inc. or its subsidiaries.